Plants cells with large central vacuoles.

-A large, fluid-filled, membrane-bounded compartment in the cytoplasm of a plant cell or a smaller vesicle (a compartment that can involve cellular secretion, storage, or nutrient uptake) in the cytoplasm of any eukaryotic cell.
+A vacuole is a large, fluid-filled, membrane-bounded compartment in the cytoplasm of a plant cell or a smaller vesicle (a compartment that can involve cellular secretion, storage, or nutrient uptake) in the cytoplasm of any eukaryotic cell.
+In many plant cells, the vacuole can occupy 80–90% of the total cell volume.
+In plants, vacuoles allow individual cells to increase in size without amassing bulk that would hinder cell metabolism.
 The cells of some bacteria contain gas vacuoles.
-In plants, vacuoles allow individual cells to increase in size without amassing bulk that would hinder cell metabolism.
 See also contractile vacuole.